Here’s How ‘Grey’s Anatomy’ Fans Felt About The Mini ‘Charmed’ Reunion

 — … (@Doyinsola_) October 12, 2019

-A few fans even exclaimed they had no idea a reunion of the two actresses playing the role of sisters on screen once more was something they needed.
+A few fans even exclaimed they had no idea that a reunion of the two actresses playing the role of sisters on screen once more was something they needed.

 First of all, seeing @Alyssa_Milano & Holly Marie Combs play sisters in Grey's Anatomy is the reunion I didn't know I needed. #Charmed #originalcast